 Students are expected to be academically honest, and those who engage in academic dishonesty should expect serious consequences.
 Cheating on assignments or tests, inappropriate/unauthorized collaboration as defined by the teacher, or committing plagiarism will not be tolerated.
 Consequences for incidents of academic dishonesty may be found in the Discipline Section of this handbook.
 At a minimum, students involved in breaches of academic integrity will receive a failing grade for the assignment with the possibility of a lower or failing course grade.
 Repeat offenders will be recommended for dismissal.

-All definitions of plagiarism for final papers apply toall materials submitted for a grade..
+All definitions of plagiarism for final papers apply to all materials submitted for a grade.
 All ideas, words, or written work that is wholly or partially not one’s own must be cited and referenced appropriately.
 As a rule of thumb, a student using more than three consecutive words from a source should place the words within quotation marks and provide the appropriate citation.
 Summaries and paraphrased material when the original work has been significantly modified also require citations according to the style used in the course.
 Plagiarism also includes the use of AI programs to complete assignments.

 Students should be aware that individual homework assignments, take-home-tests, and other outside projects should not be completed with other students without clear direction and permission from a teacher.
 The sharing of ideas - verbal or written - on these assignments may result in answers that bring into question the issue of academic dishonesty.